confluentinc/getting-started-guides/go/README.md

 ![](../media/cc-create-topic.png)

-When using Confluent Cloud, you can use the [Cloud Console](https://confluent.cloud/) to create a topic.
+When using Confluent Cloud, you can use the [Confluent Cloud Console](https://confluent.cloud/) to create a topic.
 Create a topic with 1 partition and defaults for the remaining settings.